aicamcam/aicamcam.github.io/README.md

 #### 1. Configuration
 <img src="pages/images/setting.png" width="366" height="308" />

-Please allow chrome to use "Webcam".
+Please allow chrome to use "Camera".
 If you want to auto download for recorded video, Please allow "Automatic Downloads".

 #### 2. Object detection